cdot/Hotpot/README.md

 Note that calendar events are only used to generate requests.
 It is up to the rules whether and how those requests are interpreted.
 Rules should always contain a condition to stop runaway temperature rises.

+# Android App
+The Android app provides a simple interface to a Hotpot server.
+Setup requires the server URL and authentication details.
+The app will interrogate the server and update status so long as the device isn't using mobile data; if it starts using mobile data, it has to be refreshed on demand.
+App users can boost pins, but that's the limit of their control.

+# Browser App
+The browser app is served automatically when `/browser.html` is loaded from a browser.
+The app provides similar capabilities to the Android app, though it adds continuous monitoring of temperatures and states of the system.
+Users of the browser app can also remotely edit rules and upload the changes.